CHOOSING THE RIGHT AUTOMOTIVE PAINT SUIT

 There are several protective factors that people need to consider when looking for a disposable paint suit that is compliant with OSHA regulations.
 Some of these include:

 Guards Against Liquids and Particulates: The suit also needs to guard against both liquids and particulates.
-Paint spray is classified as a particulate and some forms of protection will guard against one but not the other.
-Make sure to find a suit that will provide adequate protection against both.
+Paint spray is classified as a particulate, and some forms of protection will guard against one but not the other.
+Make sure to find an automotive coverall that will provide adequate protection against both.

 Finding a suit that meets all these requirements is the first step in protecting oneself against the dangerous chemicals contained in automotive paint.
-Of course, these chemicals are incredibly abrasive and the suit needs to stand up against the paint for a prolonged period of time.
+Of course, these chemicals are incredibly abrasive and the suit needs to be durable for prolonged wear.

-Applying automotive paint is not a quick task and the suit needs to stand up to all of the chemicals during this process.
-Because of this, it is important for everyone to find a suit that is exceptionally durable.
+Applying automotive paint is not a quick task and the suit needs to stand up to all of the chemicals and particulates throughout the process.
 Some of the factors that need to be considered include:

 Minimizing Seams: One of the most common locations that the suits will tear is at the seams.
 The fewer the seams, the less likely the suit will be to tear.

-Minimal Absorption: Suits that are absorbent will eventually reach their limit and start to allow liquid to leak.
-Make sure that the suit simply deflects away dangerous chemicals instead of absorbing them.
+Minimal Absorption: Suits that are absorbent will eventually reach their limit and start to allow liquid to leak and penetrate the suit.
+Make sure that the suit repels chemicals instead of absorbing them.

 Protect Yourself with the Right Disposable Paint Suit

-Every job is going to be different and these are only a few of the many factors that need to be considered.
-Those who are looking for a high-quality disposable paint suit should reach out to International EnviroGuard today to learn more.
-Since day one, they have placed the needs of their consumers ahead of their own.
-This has contributed to an unparalleled track record of exceptional products and high-quality customer service.
-Contact International EnviroGuard today to learn more about their automotive paint suits.
+Every job is going to be different, and these are only a few of the many factors that need to be considered.
+Those who are looking for a high-quality disposable paint suit should reach out to International Enviroguard today to learn more.